mathewjcohen/code-quiz/README.md

 # Overview
-> Simple quiz app built using Flask and Python
+> Simple quiz app built using Flask and Python - React on the Front-End

 # Functionality